justedilyte/Mobile_Survey/README.md

 ### View of the Survey

-In order to view the survey, open the `index.html` file in your browser and if it has been opened from your local directory in which you have cloned full repository, you should be able to move between the pages via main `Next` and `Back` buttons.
+In order to view the survey, clone this repository to you local device and open the `index.html` file in your browser.
+If it has been opened from your local directory in which you have cloned the full repository, you should be able to move between the pages via main `Next` and `Back` buttons.

 # The Survey Design